Grow through prayer

 The Daily Office is an ancient spiritual discipline of daily prayers at set times and with appointed liturgies.
 St. Luke's offers traditional the Daily Office for any who wish to deepen and expand their spiritual practice.

-Morning Prayer is held at 8:30 a.m. and Evening Prayer is held at 4:00 p.m., Wednesday through Saturday.
+Morning Prayer with Holy Communion is held at 9:00 a.m. and Evening Prayer is held at 4:00 p.m., Wednesday through Saturday.

 The Daily Eucharist

 The Eucharist (also called Communion or the Great Thanksgiving) is the oldest spiritual practice of the Christian Church.
 Jesus instituted the Eucharist during his last supper, when he took bread and wine, blessed them, and offered them to his disciples.
 In the Eucharist, Christ becomes present to all who receive him.
 The whole community also becomes present to God the Father, Jesus Christ, and the Holy Spirit.

 St. Luke's offers the Daily Eucharist at 9:00 a.m.
 Wednesday through Saturday.
 Our Sunday celebrations of the Eucharist are held at 8:00 a.m. and 10:00 a.m.

 Candlelight Centering Prayer